 Sis, you heard of delayed gratification?
 I asked myself this question and the answer is I know it but I don’t practice it.
 If you’re concerned for me, you’d be happy to know I’ve eaten out just once a week this month. (part of that because of losing my appetite due to Covid, but hey, it counts).
 Throughout the week I hype myself thinking about that one specific dish I’m going to eat.
 I leave it up to me to either have it now or have it later in the week, but the key is that it’s the only dish I can have from a restaurant.
 What this does is alter my behaviour in the tiniest, yet super favourable way.
 Each time I’ve tried this I’ve pushed having it by a few more days.
 And when the day finally arrives, I can’t help but drool and relish each bite.
 If you haven’t already, try delayed gratification, but make sure to not go all out in restraining yourself.

 If you’re eating out regularly in a city like Bangalore or Mumbai, you can possibly spend anywhere between ₹10-20k a month on food, or even more.
 For most of us, that’s quite the bomb to spend.
 What really can help here is having coupons/cashbacks/rewards or memberships of any kind.
 Many restaurants have tie-ups with either food delivery services like Zomato Gold or banks that provide offers to credit card holders.
 If nothing else, try to look into the coupons you could use at a place the next time you go.
 When it comes to ordering in too, cards like Fi’s Debit card give you cashbacks/discounts on your order.
 Don’t forget to check these out and save a little every time you spend.
+You should know how to save money on food or for that matter how to save money on food without cooking.
+One way to save money on food without cooking is to opt for cheaper, healthier fast food options.

 Creating any habit goes beyond just noting it down in your planner.
 It can definitely be a long, exhausting process until you finally see the rewards of it.
 Here’s a little tip - start small.
 I learned through FIT rules that even if I save Rs 20 every time I order something, I would have saved enough for a few more meals towards the end of the month.
 Try to customise a FIT rule for yourself.
 Despite how draining starting a habit is when your brain gets an instant reward from saving and increasing money, it eases out and becomes worth it.
 Similarly, try to create a saving mindset.
 I like to think that every spending should have at least a 10% saving ratio.